developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Clock Configuration - Auto NTP Sync Interval

-This Managed Configuration allows an Administrator using an EMM to configure the interval at which automatic date and time configuration will be performed on a Zebra Android device and should be specified if and only if the value ***Automatic*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the interval at which automatic date and time configuration is performed on a Zebra Android device and should be specified if and only if the value ***Automatic*** is chosen for the Managed Configuration **Clock Configuration - Time Mode**.

 ### Clock Configuration - Time Zone Mode

-This Managed Configuration allows an Administrator using an EMM to choose whether time zone configuration will be performed manually, using another Managed Configuration in this group, or automatically, by connecting to a NITZ (Network Identity and Time Zone) source.
+This Managed Configuration allows an Administrator using an EMM to choose whether time zone configuration is performed manually, using another Managed Configuration in this group, or automatically, by connecting to a NITZ (Network Identity and Time Zone) source.

 ### Clock Configuration - Manual Time Zone